jamesrbuck/jamesrbuck/README.md

 Hello, I'm James Buck, a former programmer analyst at **Boeing** where I worked a lot with DB2 and Oracle databases across mainframes, AIX and RHEL.
 I have ported code from the mainframe to AIX, converted PL/I code to C.

-- I'm currently job hunting
+- I recently rejoined Boeing
-- I’m currently working on my Python project called Powercost
+- I’m currently working on my Python project called myimages (last was Powercost)
-- I’m currently learning Python, soon Data Science
+- I’m currently getting better at Python

 - **Email**: james-buck@outlook.com
 - **LinkedIn**: https://www.linkedin.com/in/james-r-buck/